pandeydivesh15/AVSR-Deep-Speech/README.md

 For running an exported model for new inputs, see [run_exported_model.py](./bin/run_exported_model.py).
 This python script allows four optional arguments.

 Argument			|	Description
 ---					|	---
--d, --export_dir	|	Dir where the trained model's meta graph and data were exported -wd, --wav_dir		|	Dir where wav files are stored (all files' transcripts will be generated) -f, --wav_file		|	Wav file's location: Only one transcript generated.
+-d, --export_dir	|	Dir where the trained model's meta graph and data were exported -wd, --wav_dir		|	Dir where wav files are stored (all files' transcripts will be generated) -af, --wav_file		|	Wav file's location.
+Only one transcript generated.
 If --wav_dir is given, --wav_file will have no effect.
+-vf, --video_file	|	Video file's location.
+Only one transcript generated.
+If --wav_dir or --wav_file are also given as args, --video_file will have no effect.
 -n, --model_name	|	Name of the model exported

+Options				|	Description
+---					|	---
+--use_spell_check	|	Decide whether to use spell check system for decoded transcripts from RNN.
+If option is given, spell correction system (KenLM) will be used.

 For running an exported model with default settings, run:
 ```bash